syncfusion-content/blazor-docs/blazor/gantt-chart/criticalpath.md

 ## Customize taskbar in critical path

-The taskbar in critical path can be customized by using [QueryChartRowInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_QueryChartRowInfo) event and `isCritical` property of row [GanttTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.QueryChartRowInfoEventArgs-1.html#Syncfusion_Blazor_Gantt_QueryChartRowInfoEventArgs_1_GanttTaskModel) in the event argument.
+The taskbar in critical path can be customized by using [QueryChartRowInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_QueryChartRowInfo) event.
+The [GanttTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.QueryChartRowInfoEventArgs-1.html#Syncfusion_Blazor_Gantt_QueryChartRowInfoEventArgs_1_GanttTaskModel) in the event argument is used to retrieve taskbar information.

 The following code example shows how to customize the critical path taskbar in the Gantt control: